serverfarmer/cloudfarmer/README.md

 /opt/cloud/api/account/setup.sh yourprovider youraccount
 ```

+where:
-where `yourprovider` is one of: `alibaba`, `azure`, `e24`, `ec2`, `gce`, `hetzner` or
+- `yourprovider` is one of: `alibaba`, `azure`, `e24`, `ec2`, `gce`, `hetzner` or `rackspace`
-`rackspace`, and `youraccount` is the name of your configured account (`azure` and `gce`
+- `youraccount` is the name of your configured account (or region name in case of `azure`)

+After you finished the initial setup, you can always manually edit files inside `/etc/local/.cloud` directory to make sure that your provider is properly configured.

+Additional notes:

-support having only one account configured at the same time, however `azure` allows
-operating on each region as separate account).
+1. `azure` and `gce` support having only one account configured at the same time, however `azure` allows operating on each region as separate pseudo-account.

-Note that for `azure` and `gce`, the setup process needs browser interaction.
+2. For `azure` and `gce`, the setup process needs browser interaction.

-For `rackspace` provider, the configuration process will ask you for a Profile Name.
-Cloud Farmer works only with named profiles, not with the default nameless profile, so
-you have to type some non-empty name there, even if you use only one Rackspace account.
+3. For `rackspace` provider, the configuration process will ask you for a Profile Name.
+Cloud Farmer works only with named profiles, not with the default nameless profile, so you have to type some non-empty name there, even if you use only one Rackspace account.

-After you finished the initial setup, you can always manually edit files inside
-`/etc/local/.cloud` directory to make sure that your provider is properly configured.
+4. `alibaba` provider doesn't support creating and deleting instances yet, and listing existing instances works only in full details mode.

 ### Creating new cloud instance